 A big bar means big games and there are plenty to choose from, starting with the all time favorite, darts.
 The actual equipment for this classic bar game is pretty small, but you need some space because the thrower has to be a certain distance from the board and you will need space to the sides for those stray darts.

 A dart board should be hung 5 feet 8 inches from the floor to the bulls eye and have a total minimum width area of 5 feet.
-The throw line or oche should be 11 feet from the board which can be marked with tape, or a rubber mat with the right markings can be purchased
+The throw line or oche should be 7 feet 9 1/4 inches from the board which can be marked with tape, or a rubber mat with the right markings can be purchased

 Along with darts can be other floor games like pong golf or putting mat, mini bowling, dance or piano mats.
 All need a little floor space, but they are all great fun to play in your home bar.